• Skip to primary navigation

 Hidden valves require a bathroom refit basically.
 They are really attractive and give a really modern feel to the bathroom but the installation is tricky and not for the faint hearted.

 The pipework needs to be hidden behind the tiles as does the shower valve.
 All that is exposed are the controls and the shower head.
-In the example on the right above the shower hose can be seen as well as the shower rail, shower head and controls but many hidden valve sets come with a head which is fixed to the wall and is fed from the supply which is hidden inside the wall.
-This can be seen in our diagram to the left.
+In the image titled “Hidden thermostatic mixer valve” above the shower hose can be seen as well as the shower rail, shower head and controls but many hidden valve sets come with a head which is fixed to the wall and is fed from the supply which is hidden inside the wall.
+This can be seen in the diagram directly above.

 If you plan to install a hidden shower valve make absolutely sure you tighten every single compression fitting and gland.
 If the system leaks you may not know anything about it until your lounge ceiling caves in.

-The diagram on the left shows the installation of a hidden dual control thermostatic mixer valve.
+The diagram above shows the installation of a hidden dual control thermostatic mixer valve.
 In this diagram it is pumped but it does not have to be.
 The water enters the valve and is mixed as with every other type of mixer valve.
 The power control then decides how much water to send to the head.

 All of the parts shown here, including the hidden pump, can be bought separately, as can pressure reducing valves should you need them.
 Be aware of the pressure problem, read the manufacturers instruction and, if you have children, make sure your shower valve, be it a tap mixer or a wall mixer, is thermostatically controlled.